ryanrotman/homework-9-good-README-generator/README.md

     ## Installation

-    Run npm install and then proceed with running node index.js.
+    Run npm install

     ## Usage

-    This app is to be used by any and all for the purpose of creating a README for your project.
+    For any and all to generate a readme for their project.

     ## License